nchcn/Udacity-Data-Science-Nanodegree/P2/README.md

 The required libraries including: pandas, sqlalchemy, re, pickle, nltk and sklearn. "punck","words","stopwords" and "wordnet"

 # Project Motivation
-This is the my second project in Udacity Data Science nanedegree.
+This is the my second project with Udacity Data Science nanodegree.
 In this project,disaster data from Figure Eight will be analyzed and used to build a model for an API that classifies disaster messages.
 The utlimate goal is to build a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 # File Descriptions